jrcharney/ArchWSLPlusPlus/doc/Part3/03-GitAndGithub.md

-git config --global user.name "[firstname lastname]" git config --global user.email "[you@email.com]" git config --global color.ui auto
+git config --global user.name "[firstname lastname]" git config --global user.email "[you@email.com]" git config --global color.ui auto git config --global init.defaultBranch main
 ```

-> TODO: So we don't have to rename our default branch, we should use `git config --global init.defaultBranch main` in the future.
+> Note: So we don't have to rename our default branch, we should use `git config --global init.defaultBranch main`.

 There's probably some other things that need to be set, but for now those are the basic items.